-With more than nine months to go, midterm elections are already top of mind for politicians and voters alike.
+In a year when soaring inflation, the war in Ukraine and a bear market have commanded headlines, the U.S. midterm elections risked becoming an afterthought.
+But now the election is coming back into focus.
 And with good reason.
 Capital Group political economist Matt Miller believes 2022 could be one of the more consequential midterm elections in U.S. history.

-“Make no mistake, every move in Washington right now is being carefully calculated with the midterms in mind,” Miller says.
+“Make no mistake, every move in Washington this year has been carefully calculated with the midterms in mind,” Miller says.

 But while control of Congress may be at stake, do midterm elections have any effect on equity markets?

 To find out, we examined more than 90 years of data and found that the answer is yes, markets have behaved differently during midterm election years.
 Here are five things you need to know about investing in this political cycle.

 1. The president’s party typically loses seats in Congress

 Midterm elections occur at the midpoint of a presidential term and usually result in the president’s party losing ground in Congress.
 Over the past 22 midterm elections, the president’s party has lost an average 28 seats in the House of Representatives and four in the Senate.
 Only twice has the president’s party gained seats in both chambers.

 Why is this usually the case?
 First, supporters of the party not in power usually are more motivated to boost voter turnout.
 Also, the president’s approval rating typically dips during the first two years in office, which can influence swing voters and frustrated constituents.

 “The Senate remains a toss-up, but history suggests we will see a backlash against the party in power that will result in Republicans taking back control of the House,” Miller says.
 “As far as investors are concerned that would end any chance for ambitious Democratic legislation the next two years.”